 Now the dust has settled you might want to make time to focus on yourself and on your partner.
 Almost without exception couples will experience some relationship issues after the birth of a baby – particularly if it is their first.

 With so much focus on the baby – sleeping, feeding, clothing, bathing, settling, transporting – couples often get distracted from focusing on each other.
+It also takes time to get used to new family dynamics and working out the division of labour.
+Being sleep deprived doesn’t help either!

 It is an emotional ride for new mothers and new fathers and it is worth getting some tips on maintaining a happy and healthy relationship after baby.